-If you’ve ever felt self-conscious about missing teeth, you owe it to yourself to schedule a consultation with our dentist.
-We can help you explore your tooth replacement options so you can start smiling with confidence.
+If you have ever felt self-conscious about missing teeth, you owe it to yourself to schedule a consultation with our restorative dentist.
+Tooth replacement is important not only for the appearance of your smile, but also for your oral health.
+Let’s take a look at three common tooth replacement options:

-If you aren’t sure what tooth replacement options are right for you, schedule a consultation with our dentist as soon as possible.
-The sooner we’re able to address oral health issues like missing teeth, the sooner we’ll be able to prevent further tooth loss, jawbone deterioration, and facial collapse.
+If you aren’t sure which tooth replacement option is right for you, schedule a consultation with our dentist as soon as possible.
+The sooner we can address oral health issues like missing teeth, the sooner we can prevent further tooth loss, jawbone deterioration, and facial collapse.